top of page

 By the end, you’ll know how to turn the activities you already have into ones that stand out — and you’ll discover 18+ powerful STEM options with clear guidance on how admissions officers judge their value.

 So let’s decode what colleges really care about when it comes to STEM extracurriculars for Ivy League admissions — and then apply it across six STEM fields.
 If you want to skip ahead straight to the meaty part, use the chapters.
 Otherwise stay on as we set the context about what colleges care about.
+By the way, some Ivy Leagues care more about STEM activities than others - check how an engineering major fits with each Ivies brand here.

-Section: What Matters in U.S. College Admissions
+What Matters in U.S. College Admissions

 Top colleges aren’t impressed by how many STEM activities you’ve done.
 It’s not the number of bullet points — it’s not simply participation.